haidaraM/ansible-playbook-grapher/README.md

 1. `graphviz` (default): Generate the graph in SVG.
 Has more features than the other renderers.
 2. `mermaid-flowchart`: Generate the graph in [Mermaid](https://mermaid.js.org/syntax/flowchart.html) format.
-You can directly embed the graph in your markdown and GitHub ( and [other integrations](https://mermaid.js.org/ecosystem/integrations.html)) will render it.
+You can directly embed the graph in your Markdown and GitHub ( and [other integrations](https://mermaid.js.org/ecosystem/integrations.html)) will render it.
 3. `json`: Generate a JSON representation of the graph to be used by other tools.
 The corresponding JSON schema is [here.](https://github.com/haidaraM/ansible-playbook-grapher/tree/main/tests/fixtures/json-schemas)